JoeCoooool/ESP-Filament-Tracker/README.md

     Usage Calculator: Easily subtract the weight used after a print to keep your inventory accurate.

+    Smart Progress Bar: The color-coded bar on each filament card automatically shrinks as the remaining weight decreases.

+    The bar reflects the percentage of filament left (based on a standard 1kg spool), giving you an instant overview of which spools are running low.

     WiFi Captive Portal: Effortless WiFi configuration via a dedicated setup Access Point.

     Backup & Restore: Download your entire database as a binary file and restore it whenever needed.

+    30-Day Backup Reminder: The tracker automatically monitors the time since your last data export.

     Multilingual: Supports both English and German.

+##    🏷️ Smart QR-Code Labels & Export

+The ESP Filament Tracker doesn't just store data; it bridges the gap between your digital inventory and your physical spools.
+Each filament entry can generate a custom, print-ready label.
+What’s on the Label?

+The generated label is optimized for clarity and includes all essential information for a successful print:

+    Manufacturer & Material: Large, bold text for quick identification.

+    Dynamic QR-Code: A scanable code that links directly to the specific filament's edit page on your ESP32.

+    Temperature Profiles: Printed values for both Nozzle (Hotend) and Print Bed ranges.

+    Print-Ready Format: A clean, black-and-white design optimized for standard thermal label printers or regular paper.

+How it Improves your Workflow

+    Instant Access: Instead of searching through a long list, simply scan the QR code on the physical spool with your smartphone camera.

+    Direct Editing: The scan takes you directly to the edit page where you can instantly subtract the weight used after a print.

+    No More Guesswork: All technical data (temperatures) is physically attached to the spool, so you don't have to look up the manufacturer's specs ever again.

 ## 🛠 Hardware Requirements